argoproj/argo-workflows/community/README.md

 ## Argo Workflows Sustainability Effort

 Argo Workflows is seeking more community involvement and ultimately more [Reviewers and Approvers](https://github.com/argoproj/argoproj/blob/main/community/membership.md) to help keep it viable.
-Please see [this document](sustainability_effort.md) for more information.
+Please see [Sustainability Effort](sustainability_effort.md) for more information.